50 Ways to Teach Social Skills to Homeschoolers

 1. Remember that while friends are important, children can learn great social skills by modeling their parents and by working out issues with siblings.

-2. If it is a healthy option, visit extended family or plan for your child to go on outings with trusted relatives, such as a visit to the museum with Aunt Sue.
+2. If it is a healthy option, visit extended family or plan for your child to go on outings with trusted relatives, such as a visit to the museum with a favorite aunt.

 3. Have your child read books that model good social behavior, which includes all books on our free The Good and the Beautiful Book List.
-Children need to get out of the house, yes, but books are great teachers.
+Yes, children need to get out of the house, but books are great teachers too.

 4. Have children give oral book reports to their grandparents in person or over the phone.
 Both talking to adults and summarizing books benefit the child in several ways.